revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/09-Services.md

 Let's consider, we want to make `UserService` available for all the components.

-In the `user.service.ts` file, by default, AngularCLI sets the providedIn to `root` registers the service at the module level.
-So that is available for all compoenents.
+In the `user.service.ts` file, by default, AngularCLI sets the provided to `root` and registers the service at the module level.
+So that is available for all components.

 ```ts
 import { Injectable } from '@angular/core';